kaochenlong/eddie-vim/README.md

         ln -s .vim/easy-vimrc .vimrc

-8. if you use GUI version VIM, such as MacVim, you can also link to `.gvimrc`:
+8. if you use GUI version VIM, such as MacVim or GVim, you can also link to `.gvimrc`:

         ln -s eddie-vim/gvimrc .gvimrc